hiren0000/sb_angu_exam_front/README.md

 ## Admin

-do crud operations to Cat, Quiz, Questions Models
+can do CRUD operations to Categories, Quizzes, and Questions Models

-very well desgined and also implemented proper navigations
+very well designed and also implemented proper navigations

 ## Normal-User

-can take a part in quiz game where needs to finis quesitons within limited time, and can get their result
+can take part in quiz game where needs to finish questions within a limited time, and can get their result